nkyparissas/Cellular_Automata_FPGA/README.md

 An executable running in *Microsoft Windows* handles the UART connection between the host computer and the FPGA board and transfers the text file to our system via USB at a rate of 2 MBd.
 The file transfer time depends on the cell's size in bits, since we can pack either one or two cells per byte being transmitted.
 A grid consisting of 8-bit cells takes up to 10 seconds to be transmitted, while transmitting a 4-bit cells grid takes up half the time.

 After initialization is complete, the system starts displaying the contents of the memory on screen alternating between the two memory segments for the purpose of double buffering.
 Our design executes the simulation of cellular automata in real time, which means that it produces and displays 60 cellular automaton generations per second.

+This work is licensed under a [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)